 Education for Academic Purposes

 One of the most challenging aspects of treating teenagers with eating disorders involves meeting their academic needs.
 Many adolescents enrolling in eating disorder treatment programs are missing school in order to get the help they need.
-However, missing school can lead to additional anxiety and stress for the adolescent, as she must then try to catch up with her peers when she returns to class.
+However, missing school can lead to additional anxiety and stress for the adolescent, as they must then try to catch up with her peers when they return to class.
 Some eating disorder treatment centers offer academic assistance to their clients in order to help them prepare to return to school without as many struggles.

 At Clementine, for example, all adolescents engage in a personalized education plan while they are enrolled in treatment.
 This program begins as soon as the adolescent is admitted and continues throughout treatment.
 Each day, adolescents in the program work on academic content for two and half hours.
 State-certified educators are employed on-site, and parents and schools will receive weekly communications regarding the adolescent’s progress.
 Clementine coordinates all academic programs with parents and schools to ensure that the adolescent can return to school successfully.
 Referrals to tutors specializing in specific academic areas are also available to adolescents enrolled in eating disorder treatment at Clementine.